radius-project/radius/docs/content/getting-started/tutorial/webapp/index.md

 {{% /alert %}}

 The `setEnv` section declares operations to perform *based on* the relationship.
 In this case the `connectionString` value will be retrieved from the database and set as an environment variable on the component.
-As a result of this, `todoapp` will be able to use the `DB_CONNECTION` environment variable to access to the database connection string.
+As a result, `todoapp` will be able to use the `DB_CONNECTION` environment variable to access to the database connection string.

 {{% alert title="💡 Relationships" color="primary" %}}
 Radius captures the relationships and intentions behind an application so that they can simplify deployment.
-Examples of this include wiring up connection strings, or granting permissions, or restarting components when a dependency changes.
+Examples of this include: wiring up connection strings, granting permissions, or restarting components when a dependency changes.
 {{% /alert %}}

 ### Deploy application with database